arpu-nagar/arpu-nagar.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: Projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: My philosophy of work centers on the development of core ideas and their transformation into tangible, real-world applications.
-nav: false
+nav: true
-nav_order: 3
+nav_order: 2
-display_categories: [work, fun]
+display_categories: [research, tech]
 horizontal: false
 ---